natancox/stardog-docs/src/docs/cluster.html.md

 echo 2 > /tmp/zookeeperdata2/myid
 ```

-For more information on how to configure Zookeeper please refer to the official [docs][zk-admin].
+For more information on how to configure ZooKeeper please refer to the official [docs][zk-admin].

-In the next few steps you will use the Stardog Admin CLI commands to deploy Zookeeper, Stardog and the Proxy.
+In the next few steps you will use the Stardog Admin CLI commands to deploy ZooKeeper, Stardog and the Proxy.

-To start the Zookeeper cluster you will use the `stadog-admin` command in the [distribution](#installing-stardog-cluster-locally).
+To start the ZooKeeper cluster you will use the `stadog-admin` command in the [distribution](#installing-stardog-cluster-locally).
-You will start Zookeeper as follows:
+You will start ZooKeeper as follows:

 ``` bash
 ./stardog-admin cluster zkstart --home ~/node1